Dear Prudence: Siouxsie and the Banshees version

 This version of the song became the band's biggest British hit, peaking at number 3 on the UK Singles Chart.
 The success came as a surprise to Siouxsie, who later said, "It was a surprise, but it didn't really sink in until we'd finished the touring and we were back home for the winter.
 Then we thought, 'Blimey!
 We got to number three!'"
 The single was kept from the top of the charts by Culture Club's "Karma Chameleon", much to the chagrin of the band.
 In the wake of the single's success, the band performed the track on the Christmas Top of the Pops show.
 Siouxsie said of this performance, "I don't remember much about doing it except for I was wearing a new leather dress that a friend had made for me, and stripy tights."

-Riley cites the fact that Siouxsie and the Banshees would choose to record a song by the Beatles as evidence of the latter's "pervasive influence", and he describes this version as "a surprisingly effective distortion of the Beatles' elegiac original".
+Tim Riley cites the fact that Siouxsie and the Banshees would choose to record a song by the Beatles as evidence of the latter's "pervasive influence", and he describes this version as "a surprisingly effective distortion of the Beatles' elegiac original".
 Further to his view on the "spookiness" evident in the Beatles' 1968 recording, Quantick says that its "ambience [was] so at odds with the floaty hippie vibe of India" that this characteristic "goes a long way toward explaining why the 1980s punk/psychedelic/Goth band Siouxsie and the Banshees were able to cover the song so successfully, bringing out its buried but implicit sun-blinded sense of menace".
 "Dear Prudence" was the group's first single released on Geffen Records in the United States.